 Sponsor.
 Senator for Florida.
 Republican.

 Length: 2 pages

-This resolution was introduced on November 18, 2010, in a previous session of Congress, but was not enacted.
+This resolution was introduced on November 18, 2010, in a previous session of Congress, but it did not receive a vote.

 Nov 18, 2010